-- Improved infrastructure to support the new housing and residents - > Affordable housing is needed for first time buyers and young families - > Bungalows and housing suitable for elderly residents wishing to downsize - Retain parish identity and avoid coalescence with Aylesbury and other neighbouring settlements - Controlled development, sympathetic to the character of the area - > Important that new developments provide a mix of housing with off road parking spaces
+- Improved infrastructure to support the new housing and residents - > Affordable housing is needed for first time buyers and young families - > Bungalows and housing suitable for elderly residents wishing to downsize - > Retain parish identity and avoid coalescence with Aylesbury and other surrounding parishes - > Controlled development, sympathetic to the character of the area - > Important that new developments provide a mix of housing with off road parking spaces

-- To meet local housing need without overburdening the stretched local infrastructure, including roads. - To conserve and enhance the character of the Parish by influencing the design, type and tenure of new housing.
+- To meet local housing need without overburdening the stretched local infrastructure, including roads. - To preserve the character of the Parish by influencing the design, type and tenure of new housing.

-- H1 Weston Turville Settlement Boundary - H2 Development Design in the Neighbourhood Area - H3 Development within the Conservation Area - H4 Housing Mix and Tenure
+- H1 Weston Turville Settlement Boundary - H2 Development within the Settlement Boundary - H3 Development within the Conservation Area - H4 Design of new developments